ElandVarse/100-days-of-code/log.md

 ### Day 23: January 26, 2020

-**Today's Progress**: Fix the bugs in the rock paper scissors game.
+**Today's Progress**: Fixed the bugs in the rock paper scissors game.

 **Thoughts**: Sunday...